Does an increase in your property value translate to real wealth? Ikhram Merican explores further.

 Buy properties with strong potential for demand.
 You should consider infrastructure, connectivity, affordability, and layout of the property.

-4. Emphasize perceived value over market value
+4. Emphasise perceived value over market value

 Properties are great investment vehicles but it is very important to know how to manage its liquidity factor.
 The ability to manage this is the difference between a sound investment and a risky investment.